melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 age and growth and reproductive biology parameters such as length and age at 50% maturity and the prevalence of skip spawning will be explored and compared.
-These new genotyping results will be combined with data from the prior mtDNA work to  evaluate whether introgressed sunset rockfish represent a biologically intermediate subform of the species complex.
+These new genotyping results will be combined with data from the prior mtDNA work to  evaluate whether introgressed (hybrid) sunset rockfish represent a biologically intermediate subform of the species complex.
 The effort also proposes to develop and test the efficacy of models to predict the relative proportion of the two species based upon explanatory variables including latitude, depth, species of